gristlabs/grist-core/CONTRIBUTING.md

-# Welcome to the contribution guide for Grist!
+# Welcome to the distribution guide for Grist!

 You are eager to contribute to Grist?
 That's awesome!
 See below some contributions you can make:
 - [translate](/documentation/translations.md)